How to Politely Address an Ex-Employee's Persistent Salary Slip Requests?

 Respected Seniors,

-I am seeking a letter format to send to an employee who previously worked in our company before 1 and a half years but stopped coming to the office without serving any notice or notice period.
+I am seeking a letter format to send to an employee who previously worked in our company one and a half years ago but stopped coming to the office without serving any notice or notice period.
 The employee is now requesting his salary slips and has been continuously contacting us for them.
 We had already scheduled a meeting for discussion with him, but he did not attend, citing his own timing preferences.

 I am looking for a proper draft format to inform him that we had arranged a meeting that he missed and to request that he refrain from persistent follow-ups.